linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog_backup_dir`: By default, the Rsyslog backs up the pre-existing configuration files in a temp dir as tar-gz format - /tmp/rsyslog.d-XXXXXX/backup.tgz.
 By setting a path to `rsyslog_backup_dir`, the path is used as the backup directory.
 Note that the directory should exist and have the permission to create the backup file both in the file mode and the selinux.
 - `rsyslog_config_dir`: Directory to store configuration files.
 Default to '/etc/rsyslog.d'.
 - `rsyslog_custom_config_files`: List of custom configuration files are deployed to /etc/rsyslog.d.
 The format is an array which element is the full path to each custom configuration file.
 Default to none.
-- `rsyslog_forwards`: array of log type to forward target host to redirect the logs to the remote rsyslog servers using the rsyslog rule.
-E.g., `rsyslog_forwards: [ '*.crit @10.10.10.1:514', '*.info @10.10.10.11:514' ]`, where @ means the logs are sent over udp; if there are two @@, they are sent over tcp.
-Note: this syntax is deprecated.
 - `rsyslog_group`: Owner group of rsyslogd.
 Default to 'syslog' if `rsyslog_unprivileged` is true.
 Otherwise, 'root'.
 - `rsyslog_purge_original_conf`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
 To purge local files prior to setting new ones, set `rsyslog_purge_original_conf` variable to 'true', it will move all Rsyslog configuration files to a backup directory before deploying the new configuration files.
 Defaults to 'false'.
 - `rsyslog_system_log_dir`: System log directory.
 Default to '/var/log'.